La Pulla: History

-On December 6, 2018, Santiago Rivas Camargo, presenter at the time of a program called Los Puros Criollos, transmitted on the free-to-air Colombian public TV channel Señal Colombia, made a video with La Pulla called "ÚLTIMA HORA: la ley que van a aprobar a escondidas" (BREAKING NEWS: the law [they] will approve on the quiet) where they criticized the TIC law, a public law that, they stated, "would end with the public television in Colombia".
-A few hours after La Pulla published the video, Rivas reported on the social media website Twitter that Juan Pablo Bieri, business manager of RTVC (operator of Señal Colombia) at the time, decided to quit Los Puros Criollos from the Señal Colombia dayparting.
-The decision was understood by the fans of Los Puros Criollos and La Pulla as "a way to censor Rivas as punishment for participate in La Pulla video".
-After the furor, in January 2019, Bieri resigned as business manager of RTVC; the resignation was accepted by the Colombian president Iván Duque on February 1, 2019.
+On December 6, 2018, Santiago Rivas Camargo, presenter at the time of a program called Los Puros Criollos, broadcast on the free-to-air public TV channel Señal Colombia, made a video with La Pulla called "ÚLTIMA HORA: la ley que van a aprobar a escondidas" (BREAKING NEWS: the law they will approve on the quiet) where they criticized the TIC law, a proposed law that they described as "ending public television in Colombia".
+A few hours after La Pulla published the video, Rivas reported on the social media website Twitter that Juan Pablo Bieri, business manager of RTVC (operator of Señal Colombia) at the time, decided to remove Los Puros Criollos from Señal Colombia's dayparting.
+The decision was understood by the fans of Los Puros Criollos and La Pulla as "a way to censor Rivas as punishment for participating in the La Pulla video".
+After the furor, in January 2019, Bieri announced his intention to resign from the business manager position of RTVC, which was accepted on February 1, 2019.

 In 2020, La Pulla uploaded a video sponsored by Carros más Seguros called "¡CUIDADO!
 Nos están vendiendo carros peligrosos" (CAUTION!
-[The cars companies] are selling us dangerous cars) where they said that the Mazda 2 model sold in Colombia (one of the ten most sold cars in the country) did not meet the global minimal security standards for cars.
+They are selling us dangerous cars) where they said that the Mazda 2 model sold in Colombia (one of the ten most sold cars in the country) did not meet the global minimum security standards for cars.
 Nobuyuki Sato, president of Mazda Colombia, sent a letter to La Pulla asking for an apology.
 In the letter, he stated that the Mazda 2 model shown in the video was sold in Mexico, not in Colombia.
-La Pulla, in answer to the letter, changed the description of the video by adding an apology clarifying that the Mazda 2 model shown in the video was not sold in Colombia, but in Mexico.
+La Pulla, in response to the letter, changed the description of the video by adding an apology clarifying that the Mazda 2 model shown in the video was not sold in Colombia, but in Mexico.
 The company responded a couple days after the La Pulla apology, stating that "For Mazda of Colombia, the security of their cars is a priority", showing the technical data of the Mazda 2 model in Colombia.

-In March 2021, Cali's mayor Jorge Iván Ospina did several accusations against the program on Twitter after they released a video criticizing his administration, Ospina said he did not see the video before writing the accusations and he would not see it anyway, he explicitly said on a Tweet "I'm not gonna watch the such Pulla for my mental health".
-The program responded to Ospina saying that "He did not see the video, but he knows it has obloquies and calumnies".
+In March 2021, Cali's mayor Jorge Iván Ospina accused the program on Twitter of slandering him after they released a video criticizing his administration.
+Ospina said he did not see the video before writing the accusations and he would not see it anyway, he explicitly said on a Tweet "I'm not gonna watch the so-called Pulla for the sake of my mental health".
+The program responded to Ospina saying that "He did not see the video, but he knows it has obliques and calumnies".

+In December 2022, Baena, the main face of the program up until that moment, announced she would part ways with El Espectador and would thus leave La Pulla, leaving Rincón to host the program by himself.